 What is Pecmate™ Pectin Enhancer?

-Pecmate™ Pectin Enhancer is Bartek’s trade name for sodium malate.
-Sodium malate is the buffer salt of malic acid.
+Pecmate™ Pectin Enhancer is Bartek’s trade name for Sodium Hydrogen Malate.
+Sodium Hydrogen Malate is the buffer salt of malic acid.
 Please click here to download the technical data sheet.

 How do I label Pecmate™ on my ingredient statement?

 The specific ingredient statement declaration is at the discretion of your company.
 The following names have been used by customers in different market segments: “sodium hydrogen malate,” “monosodium malate,” and “sodium malates”.
 In EU, monosodium malate is covered under E350(i).
 A list of products launched containing sodium malate and their respective label declarations is available upon request